-A few months ago, we tried and shared some trending tea and coffee recipes.
+In the past, we tried and shared some trending tea and coffee recipes.
 We tried sparkling up some cold brew, mixed in some lemonade with cold brew, made a sherbet tea float, and others.
-As fall approaches, I decided to experiment with some tea and espresso combinations.
+Now that fall is here, I decided to experiment with some tea and espresso combinations.
 We used Guatemalan Coffee for our espresso and poured a shot into a tea latte prepared with some of our teas.
 The very first time I mixed coffee with tea was when I tried a Dirty Chai.
 If you don't know what it is, it's an espresso shot in a chai latte.
 Tea lattes are what I like to think of as comfort drinks.
 When I'm looking for a more robust flavor with a bit of kick, adding an espresso shot is exactly what I need.
 I make tea lattes with the teas from our sister site, Hackberry Tea all the time.
 Below are some of my favorites combinations.
 The fullness of tea flavor can vary from tea to tea, so if you like a more robust tea flavor, you may need to add an extra teaspoon or two.
 I will often use three teaspoons, but more is sometimes necessary depending on how much tea I'd like to taste.
 We have so many teas at Hackberry that by no means is this an exhaustive list.
 These recipes are my favorites.

 Ingredients